zherujiang/minitorch/README.md

 # MiniTorch
-MiniTorch is a minimalistic machine learning framework that replicates core functionalities of PyTorch.
-This library includes tensor operations, auto-differentiation, and neural network modules.
+MiniTorch is a minimalistic machine learning framework that replicates core functionalities of PyTorch, including tensor operations, auto-differentiation, and neural network modules.

 This project is created based on the teaching library developed by Sasha Ruch for the course Machine Learning Engineering at Cornell Tech.
 Please refer to the documentation [here](https://minitorch.github.io/) for more details about the framework.

-## Project Setup
+## Installation

-### Python Version
+#### Python Version
 MiniTorch requires Python 3.11 or later.
 Check your version of Python by running `python --version`.

-### Virtual Environment
+#### Virtual Environment
-Set up a virtual environment for this project can help us install and manage packages that are used for this project without impacting the rest of the system.
+Set up a virtual environment for this project can help us install packages that are used for this project without impacting the rest of the system.
 I used `venv` to manage the virtual environment for this project.

-First create a workspace to contain and run this project by running the following command:
+First create a workspace for this project:
 ```
 mkdir workspace
 ```